etendosoftware/etendo_ui_library/README.md

    - Navigate to `examples/ReactNative`.
    - Run `yarn install` to install necessary dependencies.
-   - To test on iOS, execute `yarn run ios`.
+   - To test on iOS, execute `cd ios && pod install && cd .. && yarn run ios`.
    - For Android, use `yarn run android`.

 3. **For Web Testing**: